V4Fire/Client/src/core/component/render/README.md

 # core/component/render

-This module provides a bunch of functions to create and work with VNode-s.
+This module provides a bunch of functions to create and work with VNodes.

 ## Wrappers